saket/telephoto/docs/zoomableimage/index.md

 ![type:video](../assets/demo_small.mp4)

 A _drop-in_ replacement for async `Image()` composables featuring support for pan & zoom gestures and automatic sub-sampling of large images.
 This ensures that images maintain their intricate details even when fully zoomed in, without causing any `OutOfMemory` exceptions.

+**Features**

+- Pinch to zoom and flings
+- Double tap to zoom
+- Single finger zoom (double tap and hold)
+- Haptic feedback for over/under zoom
+- Compatibility with nested scrolling
+- Click listeners

 === "Coil"
     ```groovy